Tytan888/MSARCH3-MP/README.md

 To properly evaluate our various baseline sequential and CUDA-parallelized implementations described previously, we tested our algorithms using real data.
 Two main sources of data were required: the MWE dictionary for lookup table creation, and a set of test sentences containing MWEs.

 ### 1. MWE Dictionary
-To obtain an established source of MWEs, we used **WordNet**, a lexical database of English words that organizes them into sets of synonyms (synsets) and captures semantic relationships between them.
+To obtain an established source of MWEs, we used **WordNet** (Miller, 1994), a lexical database of English words that organizes them into sets of synonyms (synsets) and captures semantic relationships between them.
 WordNet has been widely used in computational linguistics for tasks such as word sense disambiguation and semantic analysis.

 After extracting MWEs from WordNet, we performed preprocessing:
 - For nouns, we generated plural forms (e.g., "light bulb" → "light bulbs").